 You will come into hospital the day before surgery.
-You will meet the ward team, surgeon and anaesthetist, who will talk through the operation again.
+You will meet the ward team, Surgeon and Anaesthetist, who will talk through the operation again.
 You will be in hospital for about one week, with at least one day and one night on the intensive care unit (ICU).

 Before discharge Adult Congenital Nurse Specialists will visit you on the ward to talk with you about how best to take care of yourself when you go home.

 By the time you are discharged, you will be able to dress yourself, shower, manage a flight of stairs and make yourself a light meal/snack.

 We advise against heavy, strenuous activity for at least 6-8 weeks, but encourage you to recover by regular walking and light activity.
 You may want to have a chat with your work about time off for recovery, we normally recommend having up to 12 weeks off.

 We will give you more advice before discharge.